Thursday, December 16, 1965

 The Music of Lennon & McCartney was a project initiated by Johnnie Hamp, who had championed the Beatles on Granada Television in 1962, a year before the band achieved national fame.
 Hamp intended the 1965 special to be a tribute to the Lennon–McCartney songwriting partnership.
 Negotiations to ensure the Beatles’ participation were held for two months.
 The format was a variety special.
 Paul McCartney later said that the show “wasn’t really our thing”, and that he and John Lennon only agreed to participate out of loyalty towards Hamp.
 While the band committed to the Granada project, they turned down an invitation to perform at the Royal Variety Show and refused to reprise the Beatles Christmas Shows they had held over the 1963–64 and 1964–65 holiday seasons.

 Filming took place at Granada’s studios in Manchester on 1–2 November 1965.
-The Beatles interrupted the recording sessions for their album Rubber Soul, which they were under pressure to complete for a pre-Christmas release, in order to appear on the program.
+The Beatles interrupted the recording sessions for their album Rubber Soul, which they were under pressure to complete for a pre-Christmas release, in order to appear on the programme.
 Lennon and McCartney’s contributions included delivering the scripted links between other artists’ performances of their songs.
 George Harrison and Ringo Starr joined their bandmates to film mimed performances of both sides of the Beatles’ forthcoming single, “Day Tripper” and “We Can Work It Out“.
 The set design featured scaffolding around the walls, and steps and ladders.
 The harmonium played by Lennon during “We Can Work It Out” was the same instrument seen in Granada’s popular soap opera Coronation Street.
 The Pamela Devis Dancers provided the choreography for some of the musical segments.

 Peter Sellers filmed his contribution in advance at a studio in London, due to his other film commitments.
 The Beatles admired R&B singer Esther Phillips and had her flown over from America to give her first performances in the UK.